Skip to main content

 • Health & Welfare matters – mental capacity assessments, best interest decision-making, health & welfare applications (such as disputes relating to where a person should live to receive care) to the Court of Protection, deprivation of liberty safeguards (DOLS) and the Re X process (Community DOLS).

 James is a member of the Court of Protection Practitioners Association (COPPA) South Central Committee.
-He is a Trustee of the Dorset Children’s Foundation.
-His current project is assisting the Board of Trustees to explore establishing an Advocacy Service to support parents of children and young people with disabilities at statutory meetings.
+He is an Ambassador of the Dorset Children’s Foundation.

 "James is strategic and has high-quality written work"